Robert-Garcia552/Portfolio/README.md

 ### Purpose

-Showcase recent projects and add a form for potential clients.
+Showcase recent projects and a form for potential clients.

 #### Technology